 August Briggs Winery is a small family owned and operated long time Napa/Sonoma producer with a tasting room located in downtown Calistoga.
 Founder and winemaker, Joe Briggs graduated from Fresno State in 1984 where he studied winemaking.
-He began producing his own wine in 1995 under the August Briggs label after consulting for select wineries for a number of years.
+He began producing his own wine in 1995 under the August Briggs label after consulting for several wineries for a number of years.
 August is Joe’s real first name while Joe is his middle name.
-In 2003 he built a physical winery on the northern part of the Silverado Trail within the Calistoga city limits.
-In 2011 he and his wife Sally (who we originally met with) sold both the winery facility and property to another Napa producer as well as the August Briggs label to several long-time employees.
+In 2003 he built a physical winery; this opened in 2004 on the northern part of the Silverado Trail within the Calistoga city limits.
+In 2011 he and his wife Sally (who we originally met with) sold both the physical winery and property to another Napa Valley producer as well as the August Briggs label to several long-time employees.
 The winery was a family affair; Joe’s parents Bob and Betty Briggs used to work in the tasting room as did his nephews Aaron and Jesse Inman.

-Parking can be an issue in the tiny downtown of Calistoga but no so here – along with several other vintners in the same building they share a parking lot for guests.
+Parking can be an issue in the tiny downtown of Calistoga but not so here – along with another vintner in the same building they share a parking lot for guests.
 During the weekend when the nearby bank closes additional parking is available in the same lot.

-Also of note is their Zinfandel – it is sourced from old head pruned vines (dating from 1908) located about a mile from their tasting room.
-The 2009 we tried is not jammy or heavy rather it is medium bodied with good balance and shows excellent fruit (notes of cherry pie).
+The 2009 August Briggs Zinfandel is not jammy or heavy rather it is medium bodied with good balance and shows excellent fruit (notes of cherry pie).
 Zinfandel at times can overpower food; not so with this one.

-August Briggs produces several Cabernet Sauvignons including a wine from the historic and well-known Monte Rosso Vineyard located at about 1000 feet in the Mayacamas mountains in Sonoma County.
+August Briggs produces several Cabernet Sauvignon wines including a wine from the historic and well-known Monte Rosso Vineyard located at about 1000 feet in the Mayacamas mountains in Sonoma County.
 Production was lower in 2008 due to weather related issues and this vintage is concentrated and displays a very aromatic bouquet.
 More red fruit shows than dark fruit.
-This wine has good natural mouth watering acidity.
+This wine has good natural mouthwatering acidity.